IngaPosiunaite/Web-App-DevOps-Project/README.md

 ## DevOps Pipeline Architecture

 The task involved building an end-to-end DevOps pipeline to support our organization's internal web application, focusing on delivery management.
-Here's what we have accomplished:
+Here's what I have accomplished:

 - **Version Control**: Implemented version control to enable collaborative development, ensuring the consistency and reliability of our codebase.
 - **Docker Packaging**: Utilized Docker to package the application and its dependencies, enhancing consistency and portability across different environments.